Purva-Tagde/OnlineQuiz-ExamWebsite/README.md

 Responsive UI built for mobile and desktop

-Cloud database using MongoDB Atlas
+Cloud database using MongoDB Compass

 Faculty and Student role-based access